Are you heading to the Faroe Islands and planning to visit Kalsoy? This guide details what to do in Kalsoy and how to hike to the Kallur Lighthouse!

 I finally completed this hike!

-I was definitely right.
+I was right.
 Below are some updates from my hike and experience there.

 Ferry to Kalsoy from Klaksvik in August

-The ferry was a totally different experience this time.
-In fact, if you don’t arrive early, you may never make it to Kalsoy in the first place.
+The ferry was a different experience this time.
+If you don’t arrive early, you may never make it to Kalsoy in the first place.
 We arrived an hour early and still had heaps of cars in front of us.

 Hiking to Kallur Lighthouse (Round Two)